thiagohersan/tom/README.md

 # Trend-o-Meter

-Trend-o-meter AKA as `TOM` is a platform to validate the hotness of the trends where the user will answer a duel and say what is the hottest trend.
+Trend-o-meter AKA as `TOM` is a platform to validate the hotness of the trends where the user will answer a duel and say what is the hottest.

 For this, randomic duels are generated based on your trends.
 Each trend will be comparated with a another randomic trend, but each trend only will apper one